h3xar0n/my_security_plus/README.md

 #### LDAP
 #### Kerberos
+* Kerberos is a key distribution center (KDC) and provides keys with certain time limits.
+* If the network time proctocol (NTP) is not working correctly, Kerberos will be affected.
 #### TACACS+
 #### CHAP
 #### PAP
 #### MSCHAP
 #### RADIUS
+* Functions without a dependency of time synchronization, so would be unaffected by NTP breaking.
 #### SAML
 #### OpenID Connect
 #### OAUTH